ma-za-kpe/interview_weather_app/README.md

 - Please ensure the app works gracefully in and out of internet activity

 ## TODO'S
-- Remove extra
+- Remove extra screen
-- Add unit tests more tests.
+- Add unit tests.
 - Clean dependencies in the app gradle file.
 - Clean out all unused classes/ files (CLEAN UP)
 - DRY the app a bit more.